dboddie-canonical-work/disgorged-docs/progressive-releases.rst

 ..
 20913.md

-.. \_progressive-releases:
+.. _progressive-releases:

 Progressive releases
 ====================

-When a snap `has been published <releasing-your-app.md>`__ and has an established user base, tracks and channels help balance the risk of a release containing unexpected issues against user expectations for new features.
+When a snap :ref:`has been published <releasing-your-app>` and has an established user base, tracks and channels help balance the risk of a release containing unexpected issues against user expectations for new features.
 This is covered in `Release management <https://snapcraft.io/docs/release-management>`__.

 Progressive releases offer an additional strategy to help mitigate the risk of unexpected issues affecting users.
 They help by making a release available only to a specific percentage of a snap’s user base.
 This percentage can be initially small, perhaps 10% or 20%, and increases as confidence in a release grows.